cryptax/cryptax.github.io/content/posts/ctf-ai.md

 - I "hate" when people tell me "it's dead": I want them to investigate solutions.
 I love when CTF organizers *try* something new, and even if their solution is not perfect, I support their attempts to "save" CTFs.
 - I "hate" when people tell me "everything is fine, there is no problem, AI is just a new tool".
 No, AI is not "just a tool", it *thinks*.
 Acknowledge the problem!
 It's *okay* to have problems...
 - I "hate" when people tell me "just adapt".
 Yeah, well, thanks, I'm trying to.
 Perhaps you should too!

+### What will you do for Ph0wn CTF 2027?

+Answer: **I really have NO idea yet.**

+A couple of things we tried at Ph0wn 2026 worked out (prompt injection, air gapped challenges), while others showed limits (creation of beginner challenges, hardware challenges with serial/USB/simulator access).

+I don't want to do Ph0wn 2027 "as in 2026" without any modification regarding AI, but I don't *know what to do yet*.
+I'm watching attempts from other CTFs (NorthSec, THCon, Sthack, CTE...) to see if anything works out.
+Not to mention that there are several organizers for Ph0wn, and we'll need to agree on a solution/mode.

 ## "CTF players hate AI because it spoils CTFs": True or False?